Former Liberian rebel seeks to overturn Swiss war crimes ruling

 Unlike Sierra Leone which had its own civil war at the same time and later held war crimes trials, no prosecutions have taken place in Liberia.
 The victims testifying in the Kosiah trial have all asked for anonymity for fear of reprisals.
 Some warlords still hold influential positions in the country.

+"I am confident but it's a challenging case," said Alain Werner, a Swiss lawyer and director at Civitas Maxima who is representing the victims.
+"Sometimes it's just their word against his and these are things that happened 30 years ago."

-Seven of the victims, including a woman who was raped and a man who alleged that he witnessed the defendant eat slices of a man's heart, are set to appear at Switzerland's Federal Criminal Court in Bellinzona.
+Besides Mama, six other plaintiffs were present at Switzerland's Federal Criminal Court in Bellinzonaon Wednesday, including a man who alleged that he witnessed the defendant eat slices of a man's heart.

-If the court accepts that crimes against humanity were committed, Kosiah's 20-year sentence could be increased to life imprisonment, lawyers say.
+If the court rules that crimes against humanity were committed, Kosiah's 20-year sentence could be increased to life imprisonment, lawyers say.

 Observers hope that the completion of the case will kick-start other years-long Swiss probes yet to go to court, including a torture case against a former Gambian minister and a war crimes case against a former Algerian junta leader.